Euro zone banks close to asking ECB for dollars

 "If Italy will have problems issuing bonds we will have a complete blow-out of the (euro) banking system," said ING strategist Alessandro Giansanti.

-The key indicator to watch is Italian 10-year bond yield levels, which had risen sharply as investors feared the euro zone crisis could engulf the country.
+The key indicator to watch is Italian 10-year bond yield levels, which had risen sharply as investors feared the euro zoen crisis could engulf the country.

 Yields have retreated from over 6 percent to about 5 percent helped by ECB bond purchases, but as happened with the three countries already swamped by the crisis, this may only be a temporary reprieve.